 I got married in 1993, and delightfully my in-laws hailed from North Karnataka and I could enjoy their style of cooking as well.
 We moved to America after marriage and have lived here since then.
 Though I always had passion for cooking, its only in the recent times I thought about building it beyond.
 Complementing to my personal interest of Health and Cooking were the interesting Scientific facts which my Brother-in- law (Biochemist) used to share.

 I was born and brought up in Sringeri which is located in the evergreen Malenadu region.
-I have a M.S in Psychology.
+I have a M.S in Psychology and currently Head of HR department at CloudCrate (https://cloudcrate.in), a cloud storage startup.
 I strongly believe in, needing a healthy environment for a healthy mind and body.
 I firmly believe in using seasonal vegetables and fruits to maintain an optimum health.
 It is very essential to have calm and serene mind while eating our food.
 A relaxed mind is a requirement at the dinner table.
 Our health and well being is a reflection of our thoughts, actions and the food we eat!

 Have you taken a moment to recall how our forefathers lead a happy, comfortable and healthy life?
 Their life style, sleep cycles, food habits- so different from ours.
 They precisely knew how to eat right; and every person is made up of what the person eats and when they eat.